History of solar energy

-The growth of this industry was high until the mid 50's, when the low cost of natural gas and the improvement of coal extraction made this energy source the main source for warming.
-It was considered then, solar energy as expensive and was abandoned for industrial purposes.
+The growth of the solar industry was high until the mid 50's.
+At this time the cost of extracting fossil fuels such as natural gas and coal was very low.
+For this reason, the use of fossil energy became of great importance as an energy source and to generate heat.
+S then considered, solar energy as expensive and was abandoned for industrial purposes.

 Resurgence of solar energy

 The abandonment, for practical purposes, of solar energy lasted until the 70's.
-But in those years the increase in the price of oil and gas led to a resurgence in the use of solar energy to heat homes and water, as well as in the generation of electricity.
+The economic reasons would put solar energy back in a prominent place in history.
+But in those years the increase in the price of fossil fuels from oil and natural gas led to a resurgence in the use of solar energy to heat homes and water, as well as in the generation of electricity.

 In addition to the price, in the case of household gas and coal water heaters, they were dangerous since poor combustion could generate toxic gases, carbon monoxide.